White Ship disaster

 The White Ship (la Blanche-Nef; Medieval Latin: Candida navis) was a vessel transporting many nobles, including the heir to the English throne, that sank in the English Channel near the Normandy coast off Barfleur during a trip from France to England on 25 November 1120.
-Only one of approximately 300 people aboard, a butcher from Rouen, survived.
+Out of approximately 300 people aboard, only one – a butcher from Rouen – survived.

-Those who drowned included William Adelin, the only legitimate son and heir of Henry I of England; his half-siblings Matilda FitzRoy and Richard of Lincoln; Richard d'Avranches, Earl of Chester; and Geoffrey Ridel.
+Those who drowned included William Adelin, the only legitimate son and heir of Henry I of England; his half-siblings Matilda "Maud" FitzRoy and Richard of Lincoln; Richard d'Avranches, Earl of Chester; and Geoffrey Ridel.
 With William Adelin's death, the king had no obvious successor, and his own death 15 years later set off a succession crisis and a period of civil war in England known as the Anarchy (1135–1153).